• Skip to primary navigation

 Many thanks to Cultural Affairs’ Public Art Program for helping the Library to procure the windows, as well as the previously installed granite finial.
 We hope that our patrons will enjoy seeing them!

-Three other Tiffany windows rescued from the Abbey Mausoleum were installed at the Arlington Art Center in 2004.
+Three other Tiffany windows rescued from the Abbey Mausoleum were installed at the Arlington Arts Center (now the Museum of Contemporary Art Arlington) in 2004.
 From an Arlington County press release:

 It was the type of discovery that makes an historian’s heart quicken.
 Three years ago, Arlington County staff rescued 13 stained glass windows from the Abbey Mausoleum, slated for demolition.